rhertzog/distro-tracker/docs/design.rst

 Panels Framework
 ++++++++++++++++

-The PTS allows an easy way to embed new information on a package Web page.
+Distro Tracker allows an easy way to embed new information on a package Web page.
 It consists of implementing a subclass of the :class:`distro_tracker.core.panels.BasePanel` class.
 Panels can provide the HTML directly or, alternatively, the name of the template which should be included.
 This template then has to render the panel's